Common Kings: Celebration (2023)

-Musical Influences
+Musical influences

 Common Kings sound is mixing catchy beats into pop music hits that's infused with the members' love of reggae, rock, R&B and island music.
-Through individually different musical influences, the members came together with their own unique styles from artists and bands such as, Bob Marley, Earth Wind and Fire, Gypsy Kings, Geourge Benson, Jim Croce, Led Zeppelin, Michael Jackson, Stevie Wonder, Van Morrison, and The Who to name a few.
+Through individually different musical influences, the members came together with their own unique styles from artists and bands such as Bob Marley, Earth, Wind and Fire, Gypsy Kings, George Benson, Jim Croce, Led Zeppelin, Michael Jackson, Stevie Wonder, Van Morrison, and the Who to name a few.

-Other Projects
+Other projects

-Common Kings teamed up with SHR Productions to collaborate on a short sleeve button down shirt and package called the "Aloha-Bro".
-It's available in limited quantities (50 black shirts and 50 white shirts).
-In order to keep the "aloha spirit flowing", every order comes with free items, which include Common Kings One Day and Lost In Paradise CD's, a Common Kings die cut decal, and 2 SRH stickers.
+Common Kings teamed up with SRH Productions to collaborate on a short sleeve button down shirt and package called the "Aloha-Bro", which was available in limited quantities (50 black shirts and 50 white shirts).
+In order to keep the "aloha spirit flowing", every order came with free items, which included Common Kings One Day and Lost in Paradise CDs, a Common Kings die cut decal, and 2 SRH stickers.